Mic92/fast-flake-update/README.md

     nixpkgs.url = "github:NixOS/nixpkgs/nixos-unstable";
   };

-  outputs = { ... }; {
+  outputs = { ... }: {
     # ...
   };
 }
 ```

-Let's say you quickly do some commits in your local nixpkgs fork that is located at `../nixpkgs`,
+Now you can quickly do some commits in your local nixpkgs fork that is located at `../nixpkgs`,
-Than you can update your project's flake.lock to the same commit like that:
+Then you can update your project's flake.lock to the same commit like that:

 ```
 fast-flake-update nixpkgs ../nixpkgs